NEA Findings on Commercialism in Schools

 All the way back in 1929, the United States government expressed growing concern about commercialism in our schools.
 The National Education Association, or NEA, formed a committee to evaluate the dangers of commercialism based on three worries.

 - Each district must depend on its own resources to determine the educational value.

 - The principle of democratic control of the curriculum was being jeopardized.

 - Advertising was a distraction from already crowded course content (Molnar, R.,2002).

-The results of the NEA committee led to the formation of Commercialism in Education Research Unit (CERU) and Center for the Analysis of Commercialism in Education (CACE).
-These two units began to collect data and is collecting data today.
-This data has shown significantly high increases in commercialism in our schools, success of many commercial programs in our public schools, and a huge monetary gain from advertising to children.
+The results of the NEA committee led to the formation of the Commercialism in Education Research Unit (CERU) and the Center for the Analysis of Commercialism in Education (CACE).
+These two units began to collect data and are collecting data today.
+This data has shown significantly high increases in commercialism in our schools, the success of many commercial programs in our public schools, and a huge monetary gain from advertising to children.

 A Dramatic Upswing

-Along with this dramatic upswing there is also an emerging trend where marketers attempt to bundle together advertising and marketing using many different types of media.
-This effort of securing more and more marketing plans into our schools needs to be closely watched.
+Along with this dramatic upswing, there is also an emerging trend where marketers attempt to bundle together advertising and marketing using many different types of media.
+This effort of securing more and more marketing plans for our schools needs to be closely watched.
 One of the effects could be our children beginning to define their lives through consumption and not creativity and community participation.
-There is no end in site simply because to the advertising world schools are one of the last frontiers.
+There is no end in sight simply because in the advertising world's eyes, schools are one of the last frontiers.

 McDonalds at Fleming Elementary School